 If you have an unplanned pregnancy, you should not stop epilepsy medication, which may risk a seizure occurring.
 Continue your medication and see a doctor as soon as possible.
 See the separate leaflet called Epilepsy and Planning Pregnancy for more details.

-How long do I need to take medication for?
+How long do I need to take epilepsy medication for?

-You may wish to consider stopping medication if you have not had any seizures for two or more years.
+You may wish to consider stopping epilepsy medication if you have not had any seizures for two or more years.
 It is important to discuss this with a doctor.
 The chance of seizures recurring is higher for some types of epilepsy than others.
-Overall, if you have not had any seizures for 2-3 years and you then stop medication:

 There are many different types of epilepsy, some of which are age-dependent but some that will need medication for life.
 Your epilepsy specialist should be able to offer you more advice about the long-term outlook for your particular type of epilepsy.